Soumyadeep-Chakravarti/MyResume/Docs/idea.md

 - We are adopting a **true 3D** approach for the cinematic mode to achieve a "video game" feel.

 ## High-Level Concept

   Two primary modes connected by a seamless flow:

   1. **Simplified Mode** – A standard, high-performance **React website**.
 Normal scrolling, accessible, clean.
-2. **Transition Zone** – A **2.5D scroll-driven sequence**.
-As the user scrolls past the end of the simplified resume, the interface transforms (2.5D layers) to bridge the gap to the cinematic world.
+  2. **Transition Zone** – **"The Animus Bleed"**.
+As the user scrolls past the end, a **Drop of Memory Ink** appears.
+     - It spreads organically (like watercolor on parchment) as they scroll.
+     - It "soaks" into the simplified resume, blurring and dissolving the text.
+     - The 3D world reveals itself *inside* the spreading ink.
-3. **Cinematic Mode** – A **Video Game Website** (R3F).
-An immersive 3D world, not just "3D slides".
+  3. **Cinematic Mode** – **"The Animus Simulation"**.
+A 3D world rendered in R3F.
+     - **Light Mode**: "The White Room" (Infinite void, data fog).
+     - **Dark Mode**: "The Dark Room" (Neon data streams).

   The key UX element is **Scroll**:
   - No buttons to press.
-- Scrolling to the bottom of the Simple mode naturally initiates the transition.
+  - Scrolling feeds the "Bleed".
-- The transition "hands off" the user into the 3D Game World.
+  - When fully saturated (max scroll), the ink consumes the screen and the simulation takes over.

 ## Architectural Approach